Policies and Procedures

 Changes in residency status from the original residency status a student’s aid was determined, may result in changes to a student’s financial aid eligibility.
 Need-based financial aid eligibility, including but not limited to UC Fund, Federal Direct Subsidized Loan, and Federal Work Study eligibility, are subject to change with changes to a student’s budget as a result of residency.
 Students who wish to change residency must submit a Residency Change Request Form.
 Once submitted, Student Affairs will review and notify the student of the decision.
 If approved, the Office of Student Financial Services will evaluate the student’s new financial aid eligibility and provide the student with written confirmation of their new financial aid eligibility.
 The student must respond to their written confirmation in order to confirm their change in residency with the new financial aid.
 The full policy can be viewed here.

 Changes in Financial Circumstances

 Students and prospective students have the option to appeal for additional funding based on extenuating circumstances that are not considered through their FAFSA submission.
 These extenuating circumstances include, but are not limited to: death of a parent, separation or divorce of parents, loss of or change in a parent’s job, and unusual or unexpected expenses.
 Please review our Financial Aid Appeal Policy for more information.

 Outside Scholarship Awards*

 All students receiving scholarship assistance from outside agencies must submit a copy of the award notice from the organization to the Office of Student Financial Services.
 Outside awards will be used to meet any unmet need in the financial aid package.
-Once need has been fully met, an adjustment may be made to the self-help portion (work-study and loans) of the package based on federal and state policies.
-Ursinus College institutional awards will be reduced only if the total of all scholarships and grants exceed direct billing costs.
-(Tuition, Room, and Board).
+Once need has been fully met, adjustments may be made to the self-help portion (work-study and loans) of the package based on federal and state regulations.
+Ursinus College institutional awards will be reduced only if the total of all scholarships and grants exceed total cost of attendance.

 Outside Tuition Grants*